London skyline at night

 Based on those figures, I wouldn’t call the UK LGBTQ friendly.

-Two-thirds of LGBTQ people in the UK move through daily life on the down low, avoiding holding hands with a same-sex partner in public places out of fear of a negative reaction, according to the UK’s National LGBT Survey.
+Two-thirds of LGBT UK residents said that they move through daily life hiding their queerness.
+For example, they actively avoid holding hands with a same-sex partner in public places out of fear of a negative reaction, according to the UK’s National LGBT Survey.

 I know the UK can do better.
 Because they’ve done better in the past.